-- The FCA and PRA are continuing their focus on culture and diversity & inclusion (D&I).
-For financial years starting on or after 1 April 2022, FCA rules for public company boards and executive committees require firms to meet 'comply or explain' targets on gender and ethnic diversity and make annual disclosures. - As a follow-up to the 2021 joint discussion paper, a joint FCA-PRA consultation on draft measures to support diversity and inclusion in the financial sector was expected in H1 2023, with a Policy Statement to follow in Q4 2023/Q1 2024.
-This follows the FCA's publication of feedback in December 2022 on its study of how financial services firms are designing and embedding D&I strategies.
-The joint consultation was not published in H1 2023 and is now expected in H2 2023. - Measures to drive change that the regulators may include in the forthcoming joint D&I consultation include: greater collection and monitoring of D&I data; making senior leaders directly accountable for D&I in their firms; linking remuneration to D&I metrics; measures to achieve diversity at board level; and embedding nonfinancial misconduct into fitness and propriety assessments to support an inclusive culture across the sector. - In July 2023 the House of Commons Treasury Committee launched an inquiry into Sexism in the City, looking at the barriers faced by women in finance.
-The Inquiry is accompanied by a call for evidence inviting responses by 1 September 2023.
+- The FCA and PRA are continuing their focus on culture and D&I. For financial years starting on or after 1 April 2022, FCA rules for public company boards and executive committees have requires firms to meet 'comply or explain' targets on gender and ethnic diversity and make annual disclosures. - As a follow-up to the 2021 joint FCA-PRA discussion paper, the FCA published feedback in December 2022 on its study of how financial services firms are designing and embedding D&I strategies. - Originally expected in H1 2023, the regulators' consultations (PRA CP 18/23 and FCA CP 23/20) on draft measures to support D&I in the financial sector were published on 25 September 2023 and closed for responses on 18 December 2023.
+The regulators have worked closely together to produce consistent and coordinated proposals for consultation.
+However, their respective proposals differ as they have been framed to meet their respective underlying statutory objectives.
+In broad terms, the regulators consultations' proposed measures across several policy areas: Non-financial misconduct, D&I Strategies, Data Reporting, D&I Disclosure obligations and setting D&I Targets. - Firms will be subject to different proposals depending on the number of employees, their Senior Managers and Certification Regime (SM&CR) categorisation and whether they are dual-regulated.
+Smaller firms with fewer than 251 employees will be exempt from many of the requirements.
+In-scope firms will be subject to the new rules 12 months after the publication of the finalised policy, subject to some limited transitional provisions. - In July 2023, the House of Commons Treasury Committee launched an inquiry into Sexism in the City, looking at the barriers faced by women in finance.
+The Inquiry was accompanied by a call for evidence inviting responses by 8 September 2023.